morpho-org/vault-v2/README.md

 - The `Guardian` role of Vault V1 has been replaced by a `Sentinel` role.
   The scope of the sentinel is slightly different than that of the guardian role.
 - Timelocked actions are subject to configurable timelock durations, set individually for each action.
-- Bad debt realization is not automatic, but any allocation or deallocation will realize bad debt amounts returned by the adapter.
+- Bad debt realization is not automatic, but any allocation or deallocation will realize bad debt if the total assets exceeded the vault's estimate of its real assets.

 ## Getting started